The Haunted History of The College of William & Mary

 The Brief History of William & Mary

-Williamsburg was the capital of the colony of Virginia for a while before it was relocated to Richmond.
-The school educated multiple presidents and other founders, including Thomas Jefferson and James Monroe.
-Four signers of the Declaration of Independence, and many of the Continental Congress, went to school there.
+William and Mary educated multiple presidents and other founders, including Thomas Jefferson and James Monroe.
+Four signers of the Declaration of Independence and many of the Continental Congress also went to school here.

-The school has been captured in wars several times and even seen its share of blood during the Civil War.
-The College has survived all the ups and downs history could throw at it.
+While it has been captured in wars several times and even seen its share of blood during the Civil War, the College has survived all the ups and downs history could throw at it.

-William and Mary is considered a top school for a reason: current alumni of the school include (but are not limited to) actress Glenn Close, The Daily Show’s John Stewart, and former FBI Director James Comey.
+The College of William and Mary is considered a top school for a reason.
+Current alumni include (but are not limited to) actress Glenn Close, The Daily Show’s John Stewart, and former FBI Director James Comey.

-The Wren Building is the oldest in continuous use for educational purposes in the entire country, having been in service since 1693.
-During that time, there have been many tragedies that could lead to potential hauntings.
+The Wren Building is the country’s oldest continuously used educational building, having been in service since 1693.
+Many tragedies occurred during that time that could have led to potential hauntings.

-The building served as a hospital for wounded French soldiers during the Revolutionary War and Williamsburg’s Battle.
+The building was a hospital for wounded French soldiers during the Revolutionary War and Williamsburg’s Battle.
 Over 6,000 soldiers were killed and buried underneath the Governor’s Palace.
 Some were buried in random graves around Colonial Williamsburg.
-Spirits of these soldiers have been seen walking around Old Campus after dark.
+The spirits of these soldiers have been seen walking around Old Campus after dark.

 Glowing bacteria, however, could not help the soldiers when the Union forces overwhelmed them and captured the building.
 The Union burned it down so Confederate snipers could not use it for cover.